International Ladies Garment Workers Union: Other social and cultural efforts

 The ILGWU turned its attention to social and cultural matters at an early stage in its history.
 A resort called "Unity House" was opened in the Pocono Mountains in Forest Park, PA for union workers.
 An educational department offered courses in union leadership skills, citizenship and the English language, law, and pattern-making.
 Health centers provided medial care for union members and their families.
 The Union also sponsored sports teams and musical groups, while union members staged the topical musical Pins and Needles (1937–1940).
 The ILGWU, following the lead of the Amalgamated Clothing Workers, also developed housing for its members.
 The ILGWU, for a time, also owned radio stations in New York City (WFDR-FM 104.3, now WAXQ), Los Angeles (KFMV 94.7, now KTWV), and Chattanooga, Tennessee (WVUN 100.7, now WUSY).

 Dubinsky was also active in the Jewish Labor Committee, which the ILGWU, along with the Amalgamated Clothing Workers, the Workmen's Circle and other groups, helped establish in 1934 to respond to Hitler's rise to power and to defend the rights of European Jewry.
 After the war the ILGWU and other groups affiliated with the JLC helped arrange for adoptions of orphaned children who had survived the war.
 The JLC also played a part in the work of the AFL–CIO's Civil Rights Department.

+"Look for the Union Label"

+The first union label signifying the labor was performed by union members was put on products in 1869.
+The ILGWU's label debuted in 1900.
+From the 1960s through the 1990s, the ILGWU promoted their label on swag such as totes and keychains in an attempt to draw consumer attention to the labor issue.
+The "Look for the Union Label" song premiered in 1975 and then continued to appear in advertisements for about a decade.
+Four versions were recorded.
+In each commercial, one or two union workers would speak to the camera, followed by a shot of the ILGWU label, then a growing number of union members singing the jingle until a full chorus has joined in.
+The "jingle achieve[d] both a sonic timelessness and a lyrical directness" that led many to assume it was an older anthem.
+The lyrics were written by Paula Green and the music by Malcolm Dodds.

+"Look for the Union Label" became an anthem for the broader labor movement more broadly.
+President Jimmy Carter claimed he was uncertain whether he preferred it to "Hail to the Chief," and Al Gore sang it to Teamsters while campaigning for president.

+It has been parodied by Saturday Night Live and South Park.

+It frequently appears in collections of labor anthems.